 Why New College

-There are 400 undergraduate and 200 graduate students studying at New College.
+There are about 420 undergraduate and 320 graduate students studying at New College.
 Students make friends and share interests across subject and year groups, making for a great sense of community.
-Nearly all of our students live in College accommodation, and College is where our students work, eat and socialise.
+A large proportion of our students live in College accommodation, and College is where our students work, eat and socialise.
 So College life is a big part of their University experience.

 New College is fortunate enough to have its own sports ground and pavilion five minutes’ walk away from the main College site, with pitches for rugby, football, and hockey as well as an all-weather court for netball and basketball.
 In the summer there is a cricket pitch and grass and hard courts for tennis.
 The sports pavilion has two squash courts and changing room facilities.
 The College also owns a boat house on the banks of the river Thames, and there are College punts on the Cherwell, which are available for student use in the summer term.

-Students also have full use of the Junior Common Room, where there is TV and pool, the College bar, and the beautiful gardens.
+Students also have full use of the Junior Common Room, where there is a TV and pool table, the College bar, and the beautiful gardens.